boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 # Introduction

-Slicing efforts are being conducted within the IETF in various WGs (e.g., teas, idr, spring, ccamp, opsawg).
+Various slicing efforts are being conduced within various IETF WGs (e.g., teas, idr, spring, ccamp, mpls, opsawg, 6man, and ippm) and areas (e.g., rtg, int, tsv, and ops).
+All these efforts are referring to the IETF framework that is developed by the teas WG ({{slice-fr}}), however there is a lack of a global visibility about these efforts and their interdependency.

-Some proposals argue in favor of specifyting extensions to convey specific identifiers in packets.
-However, distinct identifiers are being proposed: slice identifier, NRP identifier, VTN identifier, VTN resource identifier, etc.
+Also, there is a lack of cross-WG communications in some cases when a slicing-related specification is candidate for adoption or adopted by a WG.
+This lack of global view at the IETF level and lack of early cross-WG communications may induce some inconsistency.
+For example, some proposals argue in favor of specifying extensions to convey specific identifiers in packets.
+However, distinct identifiers are being proposed: slice identifier, NRP Selector, NRP identifier, VTN identifier, VTN resource identifier, etc. The need and relationship between these identifiers are worth to be discussed independent of the channels that are used to convey these identifiers.

-TBC.
+This document provides an overview of slicing activities in the IETF to hopefully ease coordination and ensure that specifications that are developed in many WGs are consistent.

-# Reference Framework and Architecture
+# Reference Framework and Architecture {#slice-fr}

 {{?I-D.ietf-teas-ietf-network-slices}} is the authoritative IETF framework for Network Slices.
 It provides definitions for a slice-related core terms and specifies a framework for the provision of Network Slice services over networks that are deployed using technologies that are owned by the IETF (IP, MPLS, etc.).
 The document refers to such slices as IETF Network Slice.